joegturner/StaticNode-ExpressSite/README.md

 - Joe Turner / jgturner

 ## Revision History
-- Rev 0, 3-24-2020: submission for peer review on Slack
+- Rev A, 3-28-2020: submission for peer review on Slack

 ## Instructions to open the app
 - download or clone the repo